Contracting Matters Blog

 Continue reading about Why should I take an IR35 test?

 IR35, or intermediaries legislation to give it its proper name, is still here.
-And the signs are it’s not going away any time soon.
-To that end, you must safeguard your business against HMRC investigators, should they come calling.
+And the signs are it’s encroaching on all walks of contracting life.

 Continue reading about 5 Simple Steps You Can Take To Improve Your IR35 Status